FenxinL/Hello-world/README.md

 # Hello-world
-My first repository for test.
+My first repository for test!

+Hello there,
+  It's the first time I use github for learning.